Idlesome/roundup/README.md

+Tech test by Kirt Rainford for Starling Bank.

 Displays a transaction round-up amount for a week with a button to transfer the round-ups to a saver goal.

 # Approach